Protective conductor resistance test devices

 Ideal for

-• Maintenance of medical products such as X-ray machines, CT scanners, or MRIs
+• Maintenance of medical products such as X-ray systems, CTs, or MRIs

 • Lightning protection inspection on wind turbines